 - Bareroot delivery only.

 Delivered by Mail Order Direct from our Nursery with a Year Guarantee

 Populus tremula, Aspen Poplar, is a vigorous, sucking tree that thrives on wet soils.
 Populus tremula is not suitable for a clipped hedge.

 It can be grown as a screening tree up to about 25 metres high.
 The plants on this page are young saplings.
-You can also buy larger Aspen poplar trees here and browse all of our other varieties of Poplar trees for sale.
+You can also buy larger Aspen poplar trees.

 Populus tremula saplings are only delivered bareroot, during winter (Nov-March).

 All of our young trees and shrubs are measured by their height in centimetres above the ground (the roots aren't measured).

 This is a fairly large, fast-growing deciduous tree with a creamy yellow autumn colour and delicate leaves on thin stalks that tremble in a breeze.
 The Aspen produces grey catkins in early spring, which provide food for bees.

 It's not much of a hedge plant but is ideal for forest and large garden use.
 It is used as a fast growing screening tree, often to complement an evergreen hedge.